 The testing lab I use endorses heavy metal chelation by gentle methods that support and enhance the body's natural processes for detoxification.
 I have been adhering to this philosophy and practice for many years.
 It is slow but works a treat.
 People get healthy as a result.

 I was talking to a Dr friend of mine recently who was one of the first medical practitioners in New Zealand to do intravenous chelation therapy many years ago using chemicals like DMSA.
 It was a big part of his practice.
-People came from all round New Zealand seeking his therapies, including some of my family.
+People came from all around New Zealand seeking his therapies, including some of my family.
 I asked him how his chelation programme was going and he hesitated in his reply.
 He said that he was no longer offering it because he came to the conclusion, after many years, that people were not getting better, so he quietly canned the programme.